A friend of mine pointed me to this video:

 And it gets worse:

-Mistakes, as well as errors, or just plain failure can often be like the proverbial elephant in the room: we all know about it but don’t want to address the topic.
-Many years ago I checked out the videos by a Tuber called Chosun Ninja, who addresses the difference of forgetting our mistakes and forgiving ourselves.
+Mistakes, as well as errors or just plain failure, can often be like the proverbial elephant in the room: we all know about it but don’t want to address the topic.
+Many years ago I checked out the videos by youtuber Chosun Ninja, who addresses the difference of forgetting our mistakes and forgiving ourselves.

-In order to learn from our mistakes, we have to take the time to think about them ourselves, pray about them, talk about them with those who love us.
+In order to learn from our mistakes, we have to take the time to think about them ourselves, pray about it, talk about them with those who love us.
+All that comes from being honest with yourself.

-At the end of the day, take the time to make up the balance of the day: what went well, what didn’t go well at all.
+At the end of the day, take some time to make up the balance: what went well, what didn’t go well at all.
+Talk to God about it and ask Him what He thinks about that, and what He thinks of you (spoiler alert: He <3 you).
+He knows what nobody else knows.